Freydis Sharland

-Early life
+Early life and education

-Freydis Leaf was born in Cambridge to Catherine (Kay-Shuttleworth, her father was Ughtred Kay-Shuttleworth of Gawthorpe Hall) and Charles Leaf.
-She was the middle child of three: two boys and a girl.
-Her father was a meteorologist and archaeologist who served in both the First World War, as an Army officer, and the Second World War, as an officer of the Royal Marines; he was, in the meantime, also an Olympic gold-medallist.
+Freydis Leaf was born in Cambridge to Catherine (née Kay-Shuttleworth) and Charles Leaf.
+She was the middle child of three: she had two brothers, Derek and Robin.
+Her father was a meteorologist and amateur archaeologist who served in both the First World War, as an Army officer, and the Second World War as an officer of the Royal Marines.
+He was an Olympic gold-medallist in sailing during the interwar period.
+Her maternal grandfather was Ughtred Kay-Shuttleworth of Gawthorpe Hall.

 She was educated at Ancaster Gate school, Bexhill, East Sussex, then Wycombe Abbey school, Buckinghamshire.

 War-service

 When her father and brother Derek started to learn to fly in 1937, Freydis insisted on the same opportunity: they all learned to fly at the Marshall flying school in Cambridge.
-When the war began, Leaf volunteered as a nurse in the Red Cross in Colchester, Essex while trying to get into the ATA for over a year.
+When the war began, Leaf volunteered as a nurse in the Red Cross in Colchester, Essex while trying to get into the Air Transport Auxiliary (ATA) for over a year.
 She went on to work with the Aeronautical Inspection Directorate.